pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/configuration.md

 This article shows you how to create a configuration for a [Visualization API](.) visualization.

-It is assumed that you have some basic knowledge on how to configure JavaScript _types_ on the Pentaho platform and on what constitutes a visualization.
+It is assumed that you have some basic knowledge on how to configure JavaScript _types_ and _instances_ on the Pentaho platform and on what constitutes a visualization.
 If not, you should first read [Configuration API](../configuration) and [Creating a visualization](./#creating-a-visualization).